Art

 Crafting Careers

 Central’s art program is close-knit and supportive because professors truly get to know students when they work one-on-one.
 Students may collaborate with an advisor to customize their major to fit artistic and career goals.
 The art major is structured to complement a second major, minor or a concentration of coursework in a different program.
-Students’ artistic skills and visual understanding will greatly increase career options in fields like education, business and communication.
+Students’ artistic and visual communication skills will greatly increase career options in fields like education, business, and communication.

 Production Focus